As the hype around A.I. continues to increase, you may wonder how to get started with an automated intelligence solution.

 To create real value, you need to apply it as practically as possible.
 This means finding new paths for reducing costs and quickly discovering operational improvements.

-Find and prioritize the best use-cases by working with the subject matter experts and internal stakeholders involved with the use-case.
-You’ll know you’re on the right track when these people brighten up at the idea of streamlining their work.
+Find and prioritize the best use-cases by working closely with the subject matter experts and internal stakeholders involved with the use-case.
+You’ll know you’re on the right track when these people brighten up at the idea of streamlining their work!

 Next, identify the availability and viability of the necessary data.
 Determine if accurate and consistent sources are available, and how they will be accessed.

-Finally, build specific people, processes, and tools around the bigger picture of A.I. governance.
+Finally, build specific people, processes, and automation tools around the bigger picture of data governance.

-3 Steps to Getting Started with an A.I.
-Project
+3 Steps to Getting Started with Intelligent Automation Tools:

 - Identify the best use-cases

 - Get the right people, processes, and technology in place